-1-800-Flowers.com taps former Home Depot Exec as CEO
+1-800-Flowers.com taps former Home Depot exec as CEO

 Villagomez said he is happy to take the helm at an “iconic brand” and usher in a “transformational new era for the company” as they seek to “grow the business dramatically in the years ahead.”

-1-800-Flowers.com has grown into a digital powerhouse largely acquiring companies in the online gifting space.
+1-800-Flowers.com has grown into a digital powerhouse, in part by acquiring companies and brands in the online gifting space.
 If it was born in blooms, the business has branched out to become a giant in the online gifting space.

 It today also operates 1-800-Baskets.com, CardIsle, Cheryl’s Cookies, Harry & David, PersonalizationMall.com, Shari’s Berries, FruitBouquets.com and Things Remembered.